Technical Analysis – A Beginner’s Guide

 The 4-hour chart of USD/SGD below illustrates the value of a momentum indicator.
 The MACD indicator appears in a separate window below the main chart window.
 The sharp upturn in the MACD beginning around June 14th indicates that the corresponding upsurge in price is a strong, trending move rather than just a temporary correction.
 When price begins to retrace downward somewhat on the 16th, the MACD shows weaker price action, indicating that the downward movement in price does not have much strength behind it.
 Soon after that, a strong uptrend resumes.
 In this instance, the MACD would have helped provide reassurance to a buyer of the market that (A) the turn to the upside was a significant price move and (B) that the uptrend was likely to resume after price dipped slightly on the 16th.

-Because momentum indicators generally only signal strong or weak price movement, but not trend direction, they are often combined with other technical indicators as part of an overall trading strategy.
+Because momentum indicators generally only signal strong or weak price movement, but not trend direction, they are often combined with other technical analysis indicators as part of an overall trading strategy.

 The smartest traders are always watching for warning signs that signals from their chosen indicators may be misleading.
 Technical analysis, done well, can certainly improve your profitability as a trader.
 However, what may do more to improve your fortunes in trading is spending more time and effort thinking about how best to handle things if the market turns against you, rather than just fantasizing about how you’re going to spend your millions.